-Fitting a bicycle rack to the rear panel of a campervan will affect how weight is distributed.
+Fitting a bicycle rack to the rear of a campervan will affect how weight is distributed.
 There are restraints to be aware of with such fitments.

-The maximum loading allowed on the back panel is 35 kgs including the weight of the bike rack and bicycles.
+The maximum loading allowed on the rear is 35 kgs including the weight of the bike rack and bicycles.